The Belonging Series

 We want you to get the feeling that you are in your neighbor's living room, having a deep, intimate conversation.
 Each film is an opportunity for you to "meet" some amazing people you might never have a chance to get to know otherwise.
 The films are also contextualized by historical and cultural influences, wisdom garnered as a result of lived experience, and what "belonging" means to each neighbor in their own life context .

-We host community screenings and conversations, holding space for challenging, uncomfortable dialogues on themes dealt with in the Belonging Series: anti-racist practices, privilege, prejudice, bias, belonging, being truly neighborly, how to build greater empathy, love, and a better world for us all.
+We host community screenings and conversations, holding space for challenging, uncomfortable dialogues on themes dealt with in the Belonging in the USA: Stories From our Neighbors Trilogy: anti-racist practices, privilege, prejudice, bias, belonging, being truly neighborly, how to build greater empathy, love, and a better world for us all.

 Our goal is to activate diverse audiences into greater involvement in their own lives and communities.